Meter Governance Price Tops $1.89 on Major Exchanges (MTRG)

-Meter Governance (MTRG) traded 0% lower against the dollar during the 24 hour period ending at 12:00 PM ET on July 19th.
-Meter Governance has a total market capitalization of $40.58 million and $129,992.77 worth of Meter Governance was traded on exchanges in the last day.
-One Meter Governance coin can now be bought for about $1.89 or 0.00006318 BTC on major cryptocurrency exchanges.
-Over the last week, Meter Governance has traded down 1.2% against the dollar.
+Meter Governance (MTRG) traded 0.5% higher against the U.S. dollar during the 24 hour period ending at 19:00 PM ET on July 21st.
+One Meter Governance coin can currently be purchased for about $1.89 or 0.00006304 BTC on major cryptocurrency exchanges.
+Meter Governance has a market capitalization of $40.52 million and approximately $106,945.76 worth of Meter Governance was traded on exchanges in the last 24 hours.
+Over the last week, Meter Governance has traded up 3.1% against the U.S. dollar.

 - The Transfer Token (TTT) traded down 2.2% against the dollar and now trades at $0.15 or 0.00000555 BTC.

 Meter Governance (MTRG) uses the hashing algorithm.
-It was first traded on March 1st, 2018.
-Meter Governance’s total supply is 44,791,645 coins and its circulating supply is 21,474,401 coins.
+Its launch date was March 1st, 2018.
+Meter Governance’s total supply is 44,807,184 coins and its circulating supply is 21,478,349 coins.
+Meter Governance’s official Twitter account is @meter_io and its Facebook page is accessible here.
 Meter Governance’s official website is www.meter.io.
-Meter Governance’s official Twitter account is @meter_io and its Facebook page is accessible here.
-The official message board for Meter Governance is medium.com/meter-io.
+Meter Governance’s official message board is medium.com/meter-io.

 Buying and Selling Meter Governance

-It is usually not currently possible to buy alternative cryptocurrencies such as Meter Governance directly using US dollars.
-Investors seeking to acquire Meter Governance should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Meter Governance using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Meter Governance directly using US dollars.
+Investors seeking to acquire Meter Governance should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Meter Governance using one of the aforementioned exchanges.

 Receive News & Updates for Meter Governance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Meter Governance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.